William A Gardner

 Any bureaucracy beyond a certain size takes on the characteristics of a biological organism and, like any living organism, its primary and secondary goals slowly metamorphose into perpetuating itself and growing.
 The European Union project is a case in point.
 The European Commission employs at least 32,000 people in addition to more than 10,000 people in the European Parliament and general secretariat.
 All these people are well paid and enjoy excellent pension plans.
 They constitute a new governmental elite.
 Keep in mind that these bureaucrats are in addition to those in each of the member countries.
 So how do they keep busy?
 There are over 60,000 standards dictated by the E.U.

+There are many examples of dizzying, and some would say superfluous, regulations.
 A Gatestone Institute article from 2013 explains that the European Union "has quietly approved a ban on large vacuum cleaners in an effort to 're-educate' spendthrift citizens who consume too much energy."
 Arguments that low-power vacuums might not perform their cleaning task very well were apparently brushed aside.
 The article goes on to describe the Commission Regulation No. 1677/88, which states that "Class I and Extra class cucumbers are allowed a bend of 10mm per 10cm of length.
 Class II cucumbers can bend twice as much.
 Any cucumbers that are curvier may not be bought or sold."
 The 'curvy cucumber' ban was ultimately rescinded due to public outrage but the regulatory over-reach continued.
 "In May 2013, the European Commission announced the so-called Plant Reproductive Material Law, an Orwellian directive that would make it illegal to 'grow, reproduce or trade' any vegetable seeds that have not been 'tested, approved and accepted' by a new EU bureaucracy named the EU Plant Variety Agency.
 The new law would give Brussels authority over all plants and seeds bought and sold in all 28 EU member states, and would prohibit home gardeners from growing their own plants from non-regulated seeds."

 This is not to suggest that all bureaucracies are bad.
 Whenever people come together to form a tribe, city, county or state there is a need for governance and that means a bureaucracy of some sort.
 It is a rational method for complex businesses and government to organize themselves.
 However, I would argue that the value of any government bureaucracy to those governed ultimately follows the value curve characteristic of so many things.